The events culminating with a love bombing can leave one wondering, why didn’t I pay attention to my dreams? Why did I disregard my suspicions?

 How to spot a potential love bomber

-Once you’ve encountered one antisocial person, you can spot others a mile away.
-You see the antisocial individual working their way through the lives of others in a circle, flattering, offering overwhelming attention, getting favors, being unreliable, backstabbing, and sowing chaos and discord.
+Once you’ve encountered one antisocial person, you can often spot others.
+There’s a pattern.
+You see the antisocial individual working their way through the lives of others in a circle, flattering, offering overwhelming attention, getting favors, being unreliable, backbiting, and sowing chaos and discord.

 While you’re on to them pretty early on in the process, others won’t necessarily be.
 If you try to warn others, at best, you’re going to be seen as an alarmist.
 At worst, you’re someone persecuting this poor, innocent, charming person.

 They probably have more charisma than you do.
-Warn too stridently, and you’ll make yourself into their target.
-The crowd will make you their target.
+Sorry.
+That’s the way evil works.
+It tempts.
+Warn too stridently, and you’ll make yourself into their target, then the rest of the crowd will make you their target.